 Chloride Stress Corrosion Cracking

 Chloride stress corrosion occurs in austenitic stainless steels under tensile stress in the presence of oxygen, chloride ions, and high temperature.
 It is one of the most important forms of stress corrosion that concerns the nuclear industry.
-Austenitic stainless steels contain between 16 and 25% Cr and can also contain nitrogen in solution, both of which contribute to their relatively high uniform corrosion resistance.
+Austenitic stainless steels contain between 16 and 25% Cr and can also contain nitrogen in solution, which contributes to their relatively high uniform corrosion resistance.
 One type of corrosion which can attack austenitic stainless steel is chloride stress corrosion.

 The three conditions that must be present for chloride stress corrosion to occur are as follows: